quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 The tokens are protected using AES128-GCM as follows:

-* The token key and IV are retrieved using the Key Sequence.
+* Key Sequence is the 8 bit identifier to retrieve The token key and AEAD IV.

+* The AEAD IV, is a 96 bit sequence number maintained by configuration agent, and incremented by one after each key updating, its initial value can be an arbitrary random value.

-* The nonce, N, is formed by combining the IV with the 96 bit unique token number.
-The 96 bits of the unique token number are left-padded with zeros to the size of the IV.
-The exclusive OR of the padded unique token number and the IV forms the AEAD nonce.
+* The AEAD nonce, N, is formed by combining the AEAD IV with the 96 bit unique token number, the exclusive OR of the unique token number and the AEAD IV forms the AEAD nonce.

 * The associated data is a formatted as a pseudo header by combining the cleartext part of the token with the IP address of the client.